Explore the Salish Sea Educator Workshop

 Want to help host a workshop?

-This event is full, but we will be holding workshops in the Salish Sea throughout 2019.
+We will be holding workshops in the Salish Sea throughout 2019.
 Would you like to attend or host one?
-Contact Mira Lutz at email@example.com.
+Contact Mira Lutz Castle at email@example.com.

 SeaDoc Society is teaming up with the Salish Sea Institute to present a free, one-day workshop for tooling up to teach Next Generation Science Standards-linked Salish Sea Curriculum.
 Earn 8 Washington State-approved TPEP and STEM Clock Hours.

 In this workshop, you will…